ringcentral/ringcentral-api-docs/docs/team-messaging/bots/walkthrough.md

     --8<-- "code-samples/team-messaging/public-bot.js:80:141"
     ```

-After getting an access token, the bot must subscribe to Team Messaging event notifications in order to receive messages and important events from users and from RingCentral servers.
+After getting an access token, the bot must subscribe to Chat event notifications in order to receive messages and important events from users and from RingCentral servers.

 ??? info "Code walkthrough: subscribing to bot events"
     #### Private bots